-In the absence of this information the local planning authority have not been satisfied that the noise impacts upon residential amenity, in particular direct the neighbouring occupiers to the south, would be acceptable.
-The proposal is therefore contrary to criteria iii of Policy S14 and S53 of the Central Lincolnshire Local Plan.
+In the absence of this information the local planning authority have not been satisfied that the noise impacts upon residential amenity, in particular direct the neighbouring occupiers to the south, would be within acceptable levels.
+The proposal is therefore deemed to be contrary to criteria iii of Policy S14 and S53 of the Central Lincolnshire Local Plan.